'

 It suggests something else: that even when the end becomes visible, the act of looking persists.

-The concrete base was poured first.
+The cement was poured last.